sammytran277/algorithms/chapter2/Chapter2Notes.md

 ## **Introduction**

-In chapter 2, we learn about three elementary sorting algorithms (namely, selection sort, insertion sort, and Shellsort), two classic divide-and-conquer sorting algorithms (mergesort and quicksort), and priority queues, which will be used to introduce heaps.
+In chapter 2, we learn about three elementary sorting algorithms (namely, selection sort, insertion sort, and Shellsort), two classic divide-and-conquer sorting algorithms (mergesort and quicksort), and priority queues, which will be used to introduce heaps as well as heapsort.
 Though not mentioned in the book/course, I've also included bubble sort for fun.
 Notes on everything are given below.

 ---